 Persistent pain in your hips can make it difficult to stay physically active.
-Hip pain can result from a number of underlying factors, and Okezie Okezie, MD, FAAPMR, and Jerome Carter, MD, offer both diagnostic and treatment services to address the root cause of your pain.
-At Advanced Pain Management Specialists, with offices in Humble and Baytown, Texas, you can find alternative solutions to surgery and ensure you enjoy a high quality of life.
+Hip pain can result from a number of underlying factors, and Jerome Carter, MD, offers both diagnostic and treatment services to address the root cause of your pain.
+At Advanced Pain Management Specialists, with an office in Baytown, Texas, you can find alternative solutions to surgery and ensure you enjoy a high quality of life.
 Call the office today or book a consultation online to learn more about your options for relieving chronic hip pain.

 Your hip joint is susceptible to disease and injury, especially as you age.
 For many people, chronic hip pain is due to different types of arthritis, including osteoarthritis, a condition that causes your joints to break down, and rheumatoid arthritis, an inflammatory condition of the joints.

 You may also experience hip pain due to underlying infections and cancer.